2008 Western & Southern Financial Group Masters – Singles

 Andy Murray defeated Novak Djokovic in the final, 7–6^{(7–4)}, 7–6^{(7–5)} to win the men's singles tennis title at the 2008 Cincinnati Masters.
 It was his first Masters title.
-Rafael Nadal's 32 match winning-streak ended in the semifinals when he was defeated by Djokovic.

 Roger Federer was the defending champion, but lost in the third round to Ivo Karlović.

+Rafael Nadal's 32-match winning streak ended in the semifinals when he was defeated by Djokovic.

 Seeds

 The top eight seeds receive a bye into the second round.